QZKasoma-Luo/Change-Over-Time-Web-Page/README.md

 After executing `npm run serve`, you can use and view the dynamic CNC and production line machine status in mainstream browsers in the development environment.
 To deploy in a production environment, simply deploy to a server and distribute data through the corresponding API.

+**Note**: To test this software, you need to use it in conjunction with the accompanying API, as the information displayed in the software is fetched from the API.
+The API repository can be found at [Asp.Net MVC for change-over-time-dashboard](https://github.com/QZKasoma-Luo/Asp.Net-MVC-for-change-over-time-dashboard).
+Please start the API before running this software; otherwise, you will not be able to see the data on the dashboard.

 ## Contribution

-This project is currently maintained by a single developer.
+This project is currently maintained by me(QZKasoma-Luo) only.

 ## License